nenad/cloudflare-ddns/README.md

 Simply invoke the binary, for example `./cloudflare-ddns` and you will be provided with a list of all options.

+## How it works

+By default, the daemon will make an API call to https://api.ipify.org for getting your external IPv4 address, or https://api6.ipify.org for your IPv6 address, and based on the parameters provided will send an API request to CloudFlare to update your DNS entry.

+The parameter `-interface <name>` can be used if the IP you want the DNS entry to point to the unicast address of the interface instead of making an API call to ipify.org.
+That means, for IPv4 it will be (most likely) a private IP, and for IPv6 it will be a global unicast address.

 ## Building

 To build the binary, run `go build -o cloudflare-ddns cmd/cloudflare-ddns/main.go`